 Then I marked myself safe on Facebook.
 Friends kept asking on Monday night if everything was okay before I even knew what had happened on the Christmas market.
 Everybody I talked to felt a bit weird or lame doing it but it was a quick way to find out if your friends were safe, too.
 One of our mates works near Breitscheidplatz and was indeed just finishing a shift.
 He believes, he heard an explosion on his way home (something that was never said on the news).

 The next day, my favorite mailman delivered a package.
-We live on the ground floor so I see him a lot and at some point, we started chatting.
+We live on the ground floor, so I see him a lot and at some point, we started chatting.
 He is of Afghani descent and has lived in Berlin all his life.
 He told me that he hadn’t been to the Christmas Market at the Gedächtnis-Kirche in 20 years, so he decided to take his entire family on Monday evening.
 After they enjoyed a bit of Glühwein (alcohol) they checked out the Europa Center nearby and the rest of the story you might have seen on the news.
+For him and his family, it was a matter of a few lucky minutes.
 I am not sure if he went to play lotto that day; he had already been given his greatest Christmas present.

 Don’t hide inside.